x-CK-x/Dataset-Curation-Tool/README.md

 ### "DO NOT" run the file with admin/sudo perms!
 ### "DO NOT" put the manually downloaded run file from the (INSTALLATION STEP ^^^) in the Data-Curation-Tool folder!
+### "DO NOT" use the run file/s in the Data-Curation-Tool folder!
+(Use the manually downloaded run file, from the INSTALLATION STEP ^^^ to install and/or update the repo)
 ```
 The "DUPLICATE" run files (run.bat, mac_run.sh, linux_run.sh) residing in the Data-Curation-Tool folder, are intentionally deleted when the program is run.
 ```